-Making Fig Preserves is an easy task of cooking fresh or frozen figs with sugar then packing them into sterilized jars to enjoy them year-round.
+Making Fig Preserves is easy: Cook fresh or frozen figs with sugar and pack them into sterilized jars to enjoy them year-round.

 I didn't always like figs as much as I do now.
 The fondness has come later in life.
 It's like those things you take for granted that have been around forever, and all of a sudden, they get your attention.
 Like those azalea bushes you've seen blooming year after year in your grandmother's yard, then you go off to college and see those same bushes in bloom all around campus, and you have to admit, "Oh, I love azaleas!"